ugoproto/ugo_py_doc/docs/Intro to data.world in Python.md

 The data.world Python SDK includes a variety of API wrappers, available via the `ApiClient` class, to create, replace, update, and delete a dataset.
 In this section, we walk through a few common tasks:

-- Use `api_client()` to get an instance of the `ApiClient`
+- Use `api_client()` to get an instance of the `ApiClient`.
-- Create a dataset
+- Create a dataset.
-- Add a file from a dataframe: we write to a local csv and the upload the file
+- Add a file from a data frame: we write to a local csv and the upload the file.
 - Add a file from a source URL: this is an easy way to add external data to the dataset and keep it up to date.
 We use a file from GitHub as an example, but we can use any URL source that points to a file.
 - Sync the dataset: this simple call reloads any files with a source URL, to ensure the latest version.
 - Update the dataset: after creating a dataset, use `update_dataset` to change attiributes like description, summary or tags.